Rishi2600/HANGMAN-PURE-FRONTEND/README.md

 - A pure frontend based game named hangman
 - This is a React project
-- This Project uses funcdamentals of react
+- This Project uses funcdamentals of react such as react hooks and state management.

 ```js
 // eslint.config.js